Ambernac: Distribution of age groupsPercentage Distribution of Age Groups in Ambernac and Charente Department in 2017Source: INSEEÉvolution et structure de la population en 2017: Département de la Charente (16)

-Source: INSEE

 Economy

 Ambernac is primarily an agricultural commune.
 The commune has a rural holiday cottage.

 Equipment, services and local life

 Education

 The school is an inter-communal educational group (RPI) between Alloue, Ambernac, and Benest.
 Alloue has a primary school (kindergarten and elementary) and both Benest and Ambernac have an elementary school.

 Other services

 Other services are in nearby communes and especially in Confolens.

 Life in Ambernac

 There are several associations: the Amicale Sportive, Gym Tonic, the Cavaliers du Mas and the Hunting Club with an Old Age Club and a Festival Committee.

 A commemoration of the Battle of Ambernac is held every last Sunday of July.